 So can you sell a house with a bat roost in your roof?
-You can sell your house if you have a bat roost in your roof, but you must disclose the fact to any potential buyers of this fact.
-Sellers need to know if are bats are present in a house as it may influence their decision as to whether or not they buy the house.
+You can sell your house if you have a bat roost in your roof, but you must disclose the fact you have bats to any potential buyers.
+Sellers need to know if there are bats present in a house as it may influence their decision as to whether or not they buy the house.

 Bats are a heavily protect species and cannot be removed from their roost easily.
 Plus if you have bats in your roof, their access must not be impeded.
 But please read on to discover if you can get rid of bats safely and legally.

 What do I need to do to sell my house if I have bats

 If you have bats and you are attempting to sell it, you must inform all potential buyers of the presence of bats.
 This may put buyers off until you’re able to get rid of them, if at all.

 If you have bats in your loft, you may have to wait until after the breeding season before you can even attempt to stop them coming back in, before you can put your house on the market to sell.

 Otherwise you may find it difficult to sell a house with bats in the loft.
 Unless the colony is small and doesn’t smell or isn’t noisy.

 Will bats affect the value of your house?

 Not everyone will want to live with bats, so arguably having bats in your house may affect its value when you come to sell.

 But as explained above, you cannot get away with not mentioning their presence to would-be buyers, as otherwise you and your estate agent would be breaking Consumer Protection Regulations.